0xAdiyat/STYLEsnap/README.md

 > [!NOTE]
-> It is just an MVP which I created to test out the newly gemini pro api model by Google.To be fair you can say it is just a quick test on my side.
+> It is just an MVP that I created to test out the new Gemini pro API model by Google.
+To be fair you can say it is just a quick test on my side.
 The overall UI isn't all that great :p as I had to finish it real quick.
 Sincere apology!
 >
 > Please feel free to `star the repository` if you want to show your support and receive notifications about major updates during its development.
 Additionally, contributions are welcome.